 Matthew D. Hickey founded Capital Asset Management in 2003, though the firm wasn’t registered with the U.S. Securities and Exchange Commission (SEC) until 2016.
-Hickey is the president of the firm and has worked in the financial services industry for around 35 years.
+Hickey is the sole owner and president of the firm and has worked in the financial services industry for around 35 years.

-Capital Asset Management’s client base is about 240 members strong.
-Almost 85% of these clients are individuals beneath the high-net-worth threshold, though there are a few high-net-worth individuals as well.
+A vast majority of the firm's clients are individuals beneath the high-net-worth threshold, though there are some high-net-worth individuals as well.
 The firm does not have any institutional clients.

 As a general requirement, Capital Asset Management requires new clients to have at least $500,000 in investable assets.
 The firm reserves the right to accept clients with less than this, though.